Irish Soda Bread (Vegan)

-As such, I’ve always enjoy marking seasonal holidays with food, and while I don’t usually go too crazy for Saint Patrick’s Day, I do love having an excuse to make a hefty loaf of soda bread.
-I adore the flavour of caraway, and this is pretty much the only recipe I use it in, as the rest of my family isn’t so keen (though they don’t seem to mind them here).
+As such, I’ve always enjoyed marking seasonal holidays with food, and while I don’t usually go too crazy for Saint Patrick’s Day, I do love having an excuse to make a hefty loaf of soda bread.
+I adore the flavour of caraway, and this is pretty much the only recipe I use it in, as the rest of my family isn’t so keen (though they don’t seem to mind it here).

 This version is more decadent than most; I don’t have any qualms about tinkering with an old recipe if the result is an improvement on the original.
 I love the simplicity of classic soda bread, but it does have a tendency to be dry.
 In this recipe, I’ve bumped up the richness, making it a little more scone-like.
 The fat from the coconut milk makes it flaky and moist like butter would, without the effort of cutting it in.

 I use a bit of sprouted spelt flour to make it more wholesome, but feel free to use all white, or to play with the ratio.
 The dough could also be made into individual scones instead of a loaf; just reduce baking time to about 15 – 20 minutes.

 This bread really shines when it’s fresh, but it’s kind of a treat to have it toasted the next day, so don’t feel like you have to finish it all in one go (though you might not be able to help yourself).

 A vegan twist on an old favourite.
 Moist and tender, and quick to pull together, you’ll want it more than just on Saint Patrick’s Day!

 - 4 cups flour (I use one cup whole wheat and 3 cups unbleached)